Skip to content

 Best Things To Do In New Delhi!

-If you’ve seen enough temples, why not visit the 360,000 square meters of greenery in the Lodi Gardens.
+If you’ve seen enough temples, why not visit the 360,000 square meters of greenery in the Lodi Gardens?
 Okay, you caught us.
 You’ll find some historic buildings here, too.
-To name a few, the tomb of Mohammed Shah IV, that of Sikander Lodi, as well as another unknown one too.
+To name a few, the tomb of Mohammed Shah IV, that of Sikander Lodi, and another unknown one.

-Just a 30-minute walk from India Gate, you’ll find New Delhi’s most beautiful gardens, with 90 acres of lush grassland, exotic flowers, and enchanting ponds and rivers.
-Every now and then, you’ll walk past buildings and tombs dating back to the 15th century; this is a park you’ve never seen before.
+Just a 30-minute from India Gate, you’ll find New Delhi’s most beautiful gardens, with 90 acres of lush grassland, exotic flowers, and enchanting ponds and rivers.
+Now and then, you’ll walk past buildings and tombs dating back to the 15th century; this is a park you’ve never seen before.

-Built in 1930, this beautiful park attracts visitors with monuments from the 15th and 16th centuries, manicured lawns, colorful flowers, shady trees, and ponds.
-Especially in the early morning and evening hours, the sprawling garden is a great place for a morning run or just as a relaxing retreat.
-Make sure to charge your camera; there is a lot to take photos of in this picturesque park.
+Built in 1930, this beautiful park attracts visitors with monuments from the 15th and 16th centuries, manicured lawns, colourful flowers, shady trees, and ponds.
+Especially in the early morning and evening hours, the sprawling garden is a great place for a morning run or a relaxing retreat.
+Make sure to charge your camera; there is much to take photos of in this picturesque park.

 Chandni Chowk/Moonlight Square Market

-If you’re looking for something specific, you can look for the location on the Internet or on-site.
+If you’re looking for something specific, you can look for the location online or on-site.
 Otherwise, just get involved in the Chandni Chowk adventure.
-But don’t forget to take a break at one of the food stalls; on our list of food recommendations: Paranthas, Kebabs, Rolls, Biriyanis, Chaats, Dahi Balle, Jalebis, Chole Bhature.
+But don’t forget to take a break at one of the food stalls; on our list of food recommendations are paranthas, Kebabs, Rolls, Biriyanis, Chaats, Dahi Balle, Jalebis, Chole Bhature.

-A visit to the mega-market is a lovely experience that you shouldn’t miss.
+A visit to the mega-market is a lovely experience you shouldn’t miss.

 Dilli Haat Weekly Market

-Vibrant colors in all variations, the smell of chapati in the air, and traditional handicrafts make the Dilli Haat weekly market an exciting destination.
-The street market opened in 1994, and the bazaar and food market has since developed into a popular spot for art and culture.
-The range of goods includes typical Indian saris, pottery, leather shoes, and jewelry.
+Vibrant colours in all variations, the smell of chapati, and traditional handicrafts make the Dilli Haat weekly market an exciting destination.
+The street market opened in 1994, and the bazaar and food market have since developed into a popular spot for art and culture.
+The range of goods includes typical Indian saris, pottery, leather shoes, and jewellery.

 A small entrance fee is charged for visiting the market.
-The price level of the Dilli Haat is somewhat higher compared to other markets.
+Dilli Haat’s price level is somewhat higher than that of other markets.
 In return, the quality of many goods is usually better.
-Tip: negotiating skills pay off really well here.
+Tip: negotiating skills pay off well here.

 Paharganj – Main Bazaar in Delhi